AnshVaid4/Python/Port Scanner/Readme.md

 # Readme for exe file <a href="https://github.com/AnshVaid4/Python/blob/master/Port%20Scanner/For%20Windows/BasicPrtScanner.exe">BasicPrtScanner.exe</a>
 1. It is not a virus, so download and run it anyway.
 You can trust on it.
 2. It is suspected as malicious beacause it is not created by any known publisher.
-So in the headers, when publisher name is unknown then it is suspeced as virus.
+So in the headers, when publisher name is unknown then it is suspected as virus.
 3. No harm will be done with this file.
-You can turn off the defender for some time in to run this exe file.
+You can turn off the defender for some time, to run this exe file.
-4. If you are unable to dounload from github then download this from this <a href="https://drive.google.com/file/d/1HNqRgNP2Y7cjgoqzAy5xTvNkb3zSoIWE/view?usp=sharing">Google Drive link </a>
+4. If you are unable to download from github then download this from this <a href="https://drive.google.com/file/d/1HNqRgNP2Y7cjgoqzAy5xTvNkb3zSoIWE/view?usp=sharing">Google Drive link </a>

 ## <u>If you see the dialogue box shown in below pictures, then do the following</u>
 1. Click on <u><b>More Info</b></u>.